Tuttotorna/OMNIA/README.md

 What OMNIA does not detect

-OMNIA does not detect pure semantic errors when the answer is well-formed.
+OMNIA does not detect pure semantic errors when the answer is structurally well-formed.

 Examples: